lliang9838/Blogging-SPA/notes.md

   2. when save and delete is processed, how to render the components properly as to reflect the latest changes
 --
-* how to make sure posts are loaded before we execute the ngOninit function in edit component
+* how to make sure posts are loaded before we execute the ngOninit function in edit component (refreshing did some weird stuff)
+  * by using event emitters and modifying the selectors in app-component.html